-- 28.4 For the remainder of each innings no more than five fielders in Men's Hundred and no more than four fielders in Women's Hundred are permitted to be outside the fielding circle at the instant of delivery.
-Refer also 12.5). - 28.5 If following an interruption, on resumption the total number of powerplay overs for the innings has already been exceeded, then there will be no further powerplay deliveries bowled in the innings. - $28.6 \ \hbox{In the event of an infringement of any of the above fielding restrictions, the striker's end Umpire shall call and signal 'No Ball'.}$ - 28.7 In the event of the striker's end Umpire failing to call and signal No Ball when the fielding restrictions in this playing condition have been breached or when Law 28.4 (Limitation of on side fielders) has been breached, immediately the ball becomes dead the striker may draw the matter to that Umpire's attention.
-If the striker's end Umpire is able to verify the breach he/she shall call and signal No Ball.
-If the striker's end Umpire is unable to verify the breach then he/she shall confirm that the events of the delivery shall be unchanged. - 28.8 In order to eliminate any waste of playing time caused by the removal from the field of fieldsmen's protective equipment other than helmets (e.g. shin pads, etc.) such equipment, once taken on to the field, must be worn until the fall of a wicket or until the next interval.

-The exchanging of equipment between members of the fielding side on the field shall be permitted, subject to COVID protocols and provided that the Umpires do not consider that it constitutes a waste of playing time.

-- 28.9 Umpires are not to hold helmets. - 28.10 Head Protector Regulations shall apply.
-If the non-striker chooses not to wear his/her helmet, he/she must carry it personally all the time while play is in progress. - 28.11 A batter may only change an item of protective equipment at the fall of a wicket or at the next interval, unless the equipment is clearly damaged or unserviceable and then only with the approval of the Umpires.
+- 28.5 For the remainder of each innings no more than five fielders in Men's Hundred and no more than four fielders in Women's Hundred are permitted to be outside the fielding circle at the instant of delivery.
+Refer also 12.7. - 28.6 If following an interruption, on resumption the total number of powerplay overs for the innings has already been exceeded, then there will be no further powerplay deliveries bowled in the innings. - 28.7 In the event of an infringement of any of the above fielding restrictions, the striker's end umpire shall call and signal 'No Ball'. - 28.8 In the event of the striker's end umpire failing to call and signal No Ball when the fielding restrictions in this Playing Condition have been breached or when Law 28.4 (Limitation of on side fielders) has been breached, immediately the ball becomes dead the striker may draw the matter to that umpire's attention.
+If the striker's end umpire is able to verify the breach they shall call and signal No Ball.
+If the striker's end umpire is unable to verify the breach then they shall confirm that the events of the delivery shall be unchanged. - 28.9 In order to eliminate any waste of playing time caused by the removal from the field of fielders' protective equipment other than helmets (e.g. shin pads, etc.) such equipment, once taken on to the field, must be worn until the fall of a wicket or until the next interval. - 28.10 The exchanging of equipment between members of the fielding side on the field shall be permitted, subject to any applicable COVID protocols and provided that the umpires do not consider that it constitutes a waste of playing time. - 28.11 Umpires are not to hold helmets. - 28.12 The ECB's Head Protector Regulations shall apply.
+If the non-striker chooses not to wear their helmet, they must carry it personally all the time while play is in progress. - 28.13 A batter may only change an item of protective equipment at the fall of a wicket or at the next interval, unless the equipment is clearly damaged or unserviceable and then only with the approval of the Umpires.